 headspace workshops and presentations usually run for approximately 40-50 minutes and include a range of practical evidence based content, interactive activities and videos.
 Presentations work best with groups of 5-50 participants, but we are happy to consider bigger groups on a case by case basis.

-headspace has also produced fact sheets and resources designed specifically for young people, family and friends of and professionals who work with young people.
-If you would like some resources or materials for your school or organisation you can email headspace Rockingham at firstname.lastname@example.org with your request, or fill out a resource request form on the headspace here.
+headspace has also produced fact sheets and resources designed specifically for young people, family and friends and professionals who work with young people.
+If you would like resources or materials for your school or organisation you can email headspace Rockingham at firstname.lastname@example.org with your request.

 There is no cost associated with headspace attending or presenting at your event.

 What kind of things can you help me with?

 headspace Rockingham can help with concerns or questions related to general health, mental health and well-being, physical health, sexual health, employment, education and training, and alcohol and other drug concerns.
 If you are not sure if we can help or not then just give us a call.

 headspace provides services to young people between the ages of 12 and 25, as well as their family, friends and carers.

 Do my parents need to come with me?

 Although we feel it's great if parents can come and support you, we also understand this may be difficult sometimes for many reasons.
 Therefore your parents don't have to attend headspace with you.
 You may want to bring someone else that you feel comfortable with, or you can also attend by yourself if you chose to.
 If you’re 16 or under we will require consent from a family member or guardian.